sashasimkin/gihook/README.md

 Configuration parameters:
 ===
-* `user` - System user, from which will be performed commands
-* `path` - root path for project, shell commans has been executed there
+* `path` - Root path for project, shell commands has been executed here
-* `commands` - Shell commands, which will be performed after recieve hook
+* `commands` - Array of shell commands, which will be performed after recieve hook
-* `refs` - Non-required, if ref not match, any operation will not be performed. string or array of strings which be substituted to ref.match()
+* `refs` - Commits ref to match.
+String or array of strings which will be substituted to ref.match()

 TODO
 ===
-* Queue state persistence
-* Get user id in system (id -u {cfg.user})
 * Variables in command definition
 * Commands string instade of array
-* cfg.require parameter with applying the cfg.commands results
+* cfg.require parameter - such as cfg.commands, but javascript files for inclusion